 The LPA undertook two rounds of statutory public consultation.
 The first was in March 2024 when the Planning Application was originally submitted, and the second was in June 2024 following the submission of an amendment (in response to Historic England’s comments).
-A summary of the amendment submitted can be found in Appendix 4 of this document.
+A summary of the amendment submitted can be found in Appendix 5 of this document.

 In addition, a number of clarifications and supporting information were provided in response to requests from Officers.
-A comprehensive list of the matters raised in the representations is set out in the Planning Committee Report at section 5.4 (CDXX).
+A comprehensive list of the matters raised in the representations is set out in the Planning Committee Report at section 5.4 (CDB.13).

 The Planning Application was considered by the Council’s Planning Committee on 4th September 2024.

 The Planning Committee was publicised in the normal manner and followed protocol.
 Anyone who wished to object or speak in support of the Planning Application was able to do so by registering with the Council’s Democratics Officer.
 Two people had registered to speak, and spoke in support of the application.
 At the committee meeting, Officers first presented a summary of the Planning Committee Report to members.
 There followed representations from speakers in support of the Planning Application with three speakers objecting to the scheme.
-Members took the opportunity to question the Planning Officers and Applicant ahead of their vote (6:4 in favour with one abstainee) to grant Planning Permission.
+Members took the opportunity to question the Planning Officers and Applicant ahead of their vote (6:4 in favour with one abstainer) to grant Planning Permission.

 The Council’s Planning Committee considered and resolved to grant the Planning Application for the Order Scheme on 4 September 2024, subject to the completion of a planning agreement and the imposition of planning conditions.
-The committee report and minutes of this committee meeting are found at CDXX.
+The committee report and minutes of this committee meeting are found at CDB.13 and CDB.14.

 The Council in its capacity as local planning authority granted the Planning Permission on X.

-The Council’s Decision Notice can be found at CDXX.
-Pages 4 to 5 of the Decision Notice lists the approved drawings.
-A plan showing the approved development is shown at CDXX.
+The Council’s Decision Notice can be found at CDE.1.
+The Decision Notice lists the approved drawings.
+A plan showing the approved development is shown at CDE.2 and Appendix 2 of the Unilateral Undertaking at CDE.20.
 It is evident that there is a Planning Permission in place for the proposed development.

 In contrast to the buildings currently on site, the proposed development will deliver a range of high-quality homes within a high-quality landscape, befitting of the community who will live there.